ivopc/phaser3-illuminated/README.md

 # phaser3-illuminated
 Phaser 3 plugin using Illuminated.js lib to real-time light effects on WebGL web games.

+# Real world example
+You can see  [full-featured in a real game example](https://drive.google.com/open?id=1FkbCQP3o5Cw0bUnVSQuev9vbT4VIhfcU) , or can see the simple repo example.

 # Usage
 Don't forget to include the Illuminated.js (is in /src/illuminated.js) lib in your HTML document.